BenIsenstein/pgonrails/site/README.md

-# Open data app using React, Vite, Supabase
+# SPA template using React, Vite, Supabase

-A react app using vite, tailwindCSS, and Supabase.
+A react app using vite, UnoCSS, and Supabase.

 The app is responsive and was built with a mobile-first approach.